Hagensborg

-Hagensborg, originally named Kristiania, is a small community in the Bella Coola Valley in British Columbia, Canada.
-Its census population in 2006 was 248.
+Hagensborg, originally named Kristiania, is an unincorporated community in the Bella Coola Valley in British Columbia, Canada.
+Its census population in 2021 was 273.

 History

-The Bella Coola Valley was already the ancient home to the Nuxálk people when European explorers arrived.
+The Bella Coola Valley was inhabited by the Nuxálk people when European explorers arrived, first of them being Sir Alexander Mackenzie, and they remain a lasting presence in the community.
 Norwegian settlers from Minnesota and Wisconsin arrived in 1894, and under the guidance of the Reverend Christian Saugstad established a colony.
 The colony was named "Hagen's Borg" after Hagen B. Christensen, the first storekeeper in the area and postmaster from April 1, 1896 to October 14, 1910. ("borg" is Norwegian for a fortress or castle).

 Transportation

-Hagensborg is served by Highway 20, which runs from Williams Lake to Bella Coola, at the mouth of the Bella Coola River on North Bentinck Arm.
-In oder to access the Bella Coola Valley via Highway 20, a portion of the drive known as "The Hill" or "The Precipice" must be traversed.
-This route is sitting at an elevation of 1487 metres and contains treacherous switchbacks and hairpin turns, shared by a single-lane gravel road.The Bella Coola Airport is located in Hagensborg, just East of Bella Coola.
+Hagensborg is served by Highway 20, which runs from Williams Lake to Bella Coola, at the mouth of the Bella Coola River on the North Bentinck Arm.
+In order to access the Bella Coola Valley via Highway 20, a portion of the called Heckman Pass (also known as "The Hill" or "The Precipice") must be traversed.
+This route is sitting at an elevation of 1487 metres and contains treacherous switchbacks and hairpin turns, shared by a single-lane gravel road.
+The Bella Coola Airport is located in Hagensborg, and is served by Pacific Coastal Airlines who makes daily flights in and out from Vancouver and Anahim Lake.
+Charter services by plane and helicopter are also available.

 Government

+Local

 Hagensborg is not incorporated as a municipality.
 Its local government representation is provided through the Central Coast Regional District (CCRD).
-CCRD Electoral Areas "C" and "D" each include part of Hagensborg.
+CCRD Electoral Areas "C" and "D" each include parts of Hagensborg.
 The eastern portion is part of Electoral Area "C", while the western portion is part of Electoral Area "D".

-Provincially, Hagensborg is in the North Coast riding, served by NDP MLA Jennifer Rice.